-The OSC page has settings for MIDI remote control via Open Sound Control (OSC).
-This is a network based remote protocol that can be used for example by Apple's iPad with the app TouchOSC to wirelessly remote control TotalMix FX running on a Mac or Windows computer.
+The OSC page has four independent settings for up to four MIDI remote controls via Open Sound Control (OSC).
+This is a network based remote protocol that can be used for example by Apple's iPad with the app TouchOSC or Lemur to wirelessly remote control TotalMix FX running on a Mac or Windows computer.